RedAngel121/NytePack/README.md

 # ~ BUILD TEAM NOTES ~
 ## Pack Build Rules are as follows:
-1. No Easy Teleporting items or players (CoRail's Death Key Exception)
+1. No Easy Teleporting items or players (CoRail's Death Key Exception / Eventually Stargates when 1.20.1 happens)
-2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exception)
+2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exception + Similar item specific inv space)
-3. Theme is more Dieselpunk Factory with long-term goals and community play
+3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD
-4. Mod Inter-Connectivity is desired between Create and all the other tech mods (Which one do we want producing power?)
+4. Crafting Recipe Inter-Connectivity is desired between Create and all the other tech mods (How do we manage Power?)

 ## More Immediete Settings and Changes
 1. We need to dive into Vein Mining, and by extension Farming, to determine how Vein Mining is actually going to affect the player hunger and tool durability.